 Jeff Barnes: 04:22 And so since then, and that was a few years ago.
 Since then, I’ve just been on this journey of developing systems and figuring out ways and means to help grow a business using the right strategies and the right methods and the right systems.
 And since then we’ve had incredible success.
 So, my wife’s practice has doubled for the last two years in a row on pace for her, within just a few years to be a seven-figure practice, which is incredible in the chiropractic community for one.
 I’ve also been able to help and mentor with a lot of different entrepreneurs in the high tech space, becoming a mentor for companies like Plug and Play and Techstars and working with Fortune 500 companies as well, helping them develop the right technology systems and tools to grow their business.
 And of course, everybody has a little different problem they’re trying to solve depending on where you are in your business.
 But because I’ve developed those principles and that foundation, you know, from my rock bottom, it’s really helped me to help other companies and other entrepreneurs to grow their business.

 Jesse Stoddard: 05:21 That is fantastic.
 That’s quite an eyeopener, right?
-When the family gets hit, that’s when you tend to get serious.
+When a family gets hit, that’s when you tend to get serious.